Unicode Based No Signup Free to Use

 3 For Unicode subscript like CO₂ or H₂O, generate it with the Subscript Generator and paste into PowerPoint.

-1. Select the text you want to format in your slide.
+1. Select the characters on your slide.

-Method 2: Paste Unicode Subscript and Superscript from the Generator
+Method 4: Paste Unicode from the Generator

 If you prefer text that keeps its appearance when copied into other apps, use Unicode characters from the Subscript Generator.